Qryptell/Qryptell-auth-service/README.md

-# LunarLoom Auth Service
+# Qryptell Auth Service

-The LunarLoom Auth Service is responsible for managing user authentication and authorization within the LunarLoom microservice chat application.
+The Qryptell Auth Service is responsible for managing user authentication and authorization within the Qryptell microservice chat application.
 It utilizes NodeJS, express, JWT to securely handle user authentication and token-based authorization.

 ## Table of Contents
 - [Features](#features)